Spin liquid mediated RKKY interaction: Introduction

 \section{Introduction}

-Quantum spin liquids are highly correlated spin systems where magnetic order is prevented due to frustration \cite{bal:2010,bal:2016}; that is to say that competing forces prevent all interactions from being simultaneously minimized.
-Spin liquids are characterized by no magnetic ordering occurring at any finite temperature and can be distinguished by their high degree of long-ranged entanglement.
-In this paper we show how the dynamics of spin liquid can mediate a long-range interaction that can lead to unique signatures of the underlying spin liquid state.
-Such an interaction is akin to the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction found in fermionic systems \cite{ruderman:1954,kasuya:1956,yosida:1957}.
+Spin liquids are characterised by a suppression of magnetic ordering at finite temperatures.\cite{bal:2010} Magnetic order in a spin liquid can be prevented by frustration; that is to say that competing forces prevent all interactions from being simultaneously minimised.
+For small spins, $S$, quantum fluctuations can suppress order at all non-zero temperatures leading to a quantum spin liquid.
+Quantum spin liquids can be distinguished by their high degree of long-ranged entanglement.\cite{savary2016quantum} In this paper we show how spin liquid dynamics can mediate an interaction between another species of local moments.
+Such an interaction is akin to the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction found in fermionic systems,\cite{ruderman:1954,kasuya:1956,yosida:1957} but appears here in a system that is an electronic insulator.
 For instance a local spin liquid excitation can be produced through an exchange coupling to a different species of magnetic moments.
-Due to the strong spin liquid correlations this excitation can spread far over the system before coupling to another magnetic moment of the different species elsewhere in the material and, as a result, producing an effective, long-ranged Heisenberg type interaction between these magnetic moments.
+Due to the correlated nature of the spin liquid this excitation can spread far over the system before coupling to another magnetic moment of the different species elsewhere in the material and, as a result, producing an effective long range Heisenberg type interaction between these magnetic moments.
 This is the same mechanism that is behind the usual RKKY interaction, although basic features such as the characteristic $2k_F$ oscillations (with $k_F$ the Fermi momentum) will be absent in the spin liquid case and we can expect distinct consequences.
-In this work we shall explicitly calculate this spin-liquid-RKKY (slRKKY) interaction and investigate its impact on magnetic ordering of localized magnetic moments embedded in a spin liquid.
+In this work we shall explicitly calculate this spin-liquid-RKKY (slRKKY) interaction and investigate its impact on magnetic ordering of localised magnetic moments embedded in a spin liquid.
+With the aim of showing it is possible for such an interaction, under the right conditions, to drive nuclear magnetic order.

+Our treatment will remain as general as possible and the consequences of such an interaction should also be broadly applicable to different types of localised moments and different spin liquids, of any dimension.
+Nonetheless, to have a concrete working example we will assume that the spin-half two dimensional kagome lattice holds a spin liquid and that this can couple to nuclear spins on the same sites as the electron spins, as shown in Fig. \ref{fig:kagome}.

+An alternative example in 2D would be the Kitaev model on the honeycomb lattice \cite{Kitaev:2006} and our analysis should also be extendible to three dimensional materials that may possess a quantum spin liquid, such as the hyper-kagome lattice \cite{finn:2016} or the 3D Kitaev materials.\cite{kevin:2016} However, the simplicity of kagome's geometric frustration and relatively simple lattice structure makes it a more tractable working example to analyse the slRKKY interaction in an explicit setting.